twsleight/Environmental_PAH_Mutagenicity/README.md

 You will also need openbabel and rdkit installed

 Note: This research is being actively used in other projects, so pushes may be made periodically but will not affect the overall functionality of the system.
+Please feel free to contact the author with any questions.